mkgold/dhpraxis14/dhpraxis15-syllabus.md

 **Nov.
 16 - Discipline TBD**

-* (could ask class what disciplines they represent, or Kevin could do film/TV this day)
+* (could ask class what disciplines they represent, or Kevin could do film/TV this day?)

 ---
 #### Digital Humanities Projects